renewablefunding/js_codechallenge/README.md

 ## Evaluation

-Reviewers will assess your familiarity with standard libraries, single-page app best pratices, and test coverage.
+Reviewers will assess your familiarity with standard libraries, single-page app best practices, and test coverage.

 1. Did your application fulfill the basic requirements?
 1. Did you document the method for setting up and running your application?